 The bill seeks to improve consumer choice and fairness in the auto sales market in Washington by amending RCW 46.96.185.
 It prohibits manufacturers, distributors, and related entities from engaging in discriminatory practices against new motor vehicle dealers, such as offering different prices for the same vehicle or parts and imposing unreasonable conditions on dealership operations.
 A significant change includes the insertion of provisions that allow final-stage manufacturers to own or operate dealerships, while deleting a previous clause that permitted manufacturers with a vehicle dealer license as of January 1, 2014, to control dealerships selling only their makes.
-The bill also emphasizes transparency in allocation and delivery methods and protects dealers' rights against coercive practices by manufacturers.
+The bill also emphasizes transparency in vehicle and parts allocation and delivery, protecting dealers from adverse actions based on sales performance in designated areas.

 Statutes affected: Original Bill: 46.96.185